 - Saving money.
 You’ll have more cash if you’re spending less on monthly mortgage payments, taxes, insurance, utility bills, maintenance, and repairs.
-That cash could go towards things like retirement or paying down debt.
+That cash could go toward things like retirement or paying down debt.
 If you’ve been in your house a long time and have a lot of equity, you may even be able to buy a smaller home for cash.

 - More time.
 Larger homes take more time to clean and maintain.
 With a smaller home, you’ll be able to spend more time doing things you enjoy.

 - Less stress.
-Let’s face it, a large home can come with more headaches and demands.
-Especially if you have a large property to maintain.
+Let’s face it, a large home can come with more headaches and demands especially if you have a large property to maintain.

 What are the disadvantages of downsizing your home?

 - The need to get rid of belongings.
-Furniture, rugs, clothing, toys, and stored items in your basement or attic will likely need to be sold, donated, given away, or thrown out because you’ll have no room to keep them.
+Furniture, rugs, clothing, toys, and stored items in your basement or attic will likely need to be sold, donated, given away, or thrown out, because you’ll have no room to keep them.
 It can be tough deciding what you have room to keep in a smaller place.

 - Less room to socialize.
 If you like to host guests at your home, it may be harder with a smaller home.
-Cramped dining rooms or no guest bedroom makes having a party or gathering tougher.
+Cramped dining rooms or no guest bedroom make having a party or gathering tougher.
 This could also affect your time with grandchildren if you want to babysit and have them sleep over.

 Which downsized home is right for you?